-The frequency element supervises the three voltages (depending on if the voltage transformers are wired in Star or Delta connection "VL12", "VL23" und "VL31" oder "VL1", "VL2" und "VL3").
-If all of the three phase voltages are e.g. below 15% Vn, the frequency calculation is blocked (settable via parameter "V Block f").
+The frequency element supervises the three voltages (depending on if the voltage transformers are wired in Star or Delta connection " VL 12", " VL23" und " VL31" oder " VL1", " VL2" und " VL3").
+If all of the three phase voltages are e.g. below 15% Vn, the frequency calculation is blocked (settable via parameter " V Block f").
 According to the frequency supervision mode set in the Device Planning (f< or f>), the evaluated phase voltages are compared to the set pickup threshold for over- or under-frequency.
-If in any of the phases, the frequency exceeds or falls below the set pickup threshold and if there are no blocking commands for the frequency still exceeds or is below the set pickup threshold after the tripping delay timer has elapsed, a tripping command will be issued.
+If in any of the phases, the frequency exceeds or falls below the set pickup threshold and if there are no blocking commands for the frequency element, an alarm is issued instantaneously and the tripping delay timer is started.
+When the frequency still exceeds or is below the set pickup threshold after the tripping delay timer has elapsed, a tripping command will be issued.